codeinthehole/til/posts/how-to-make-the-macos-app-switcher-appear-on-all-displays.md

 defaults write com.apple.dock appswitcher-all-displays -bool true
 ```

-You'll need to restart the Docker for this change to be picked up:
+You'll need to restart the Dock for this change to be picked up:

 ```bash
 killall Dock